JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/construct/duergar-screamer-mpmm.md

 # Duergar Screamer
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 111, Mordenkainen's Tome of Foes p.
 190*

+A duergar screamer uses sonic energy to grind rock into dust and to hurl invaders to the ground.

+## Duergar Constructs

+Creative duergar engineers have built numerous war machines, including some that can be fused with a duergar.
+Such a duergar-machine hybrid is fueled by the duergar's psionic energy, and the duergar inside the machine can psychically channel pain into power when attacked.

+These machines are deployed to assist with construction projects and war.
+Some duergar bravely volunteer to become hybrids, while other duergar are forced into the fusion by Underdark tyrants.
+Unless incapacitated, the duergar inside a machine can extricate themself from it over the course of a short rest, completing the process at the rest's end.

+## Statblock

 ```ad-statblock
 title: Duergar Screamer